 Texture: Really moist, tender, and fluffy muffins, with soft apple bits that melt in your mouth.

-KEY INGREDIENTS TO MAKE HEALTHY APPLE MUFFINS
+KEY INGREDIENTS TO MAKE THE ULTIMATE HEALTHY APPLE MUFFINS

 Let’s talk about what you’ll need to make the best healthy apple muffins!
 I’m assuming you already have pantry essentials like baking powder, baking soda, and salt… So let’s focus on the other ingredients right now.

-White whole wheat flour.
+Flour.
+To make these healthy apple muffins, I opted for white whole wheat flour.
 Yes, this actually exists — and it’s not a combination of regular whole wheat flour and white (aka all-purpose) flour!

 Here in the US, there are two main types of wheat: red wheat and white wheat.
 They both have the same health benefits (like extra fiber!), but the former is heartier with a more pronounced “wheat-y” flavor, whereas the latter is lighter in taste and texture.